sondre-dahl/Numerical-Assignments-Classical-Mechanics-TFY4345-/README.md

 # Numerical-Assignments-Classical-Mechanics-TFY4345-
-Numerical Assignments given in the course Classical Mechanics (TFY4345) fall 2022
+Numerical Assignments given in the course Classical Mechanics (TFY4345) fall 2022.
+In the first assignment, we explore the physics of baseball and golf, looking at how the shape of the balls affects their trajectories.
+In the second assignment, we look at the motion of a projectile thrown from a trebuchet.
+The equations of motion are derived from lagrangian mechanics.